RAVE Iron Condor Strategy

 RAVE Restaurant Group, Inc., through its various subsidiaries, manages a diverse portfolio of pizza restaurant concepts.
 It primarily operates and licenses locations under the Pizza Inn brand, which encompasses buffet, delivery/carry-out (delco), and express formats, catering to customers both domestically and in international markets.
 The company's operations are divided into three core segments: Pizza Inn Franchising, Pie Five Franchising, and Company-Owned Restaurants.
 Pizza Inn's buffet-style restaurants are typically situated in standalone buildings or retail strip malls.
 These establishments offer a full spectrum of dining options, including dine-in, carryout, catering, and delivery services.
 In contrast, its delco (delivery/carry-out) locations specifically focus on take-out and delivery, often found within shopping centers or other inline retail developments.

-A beta of 0.42 indicates RAVE has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+A beta of 0.44 indicates RAVE has historically moved less than the broader market, dampening realized volatility and producing tighter expected-move bands per unit of dollar exposure.
+RAVE pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a iron condor on RAVE?